 1. Process your relationship with your mom

-Pray and think through how your relationship with your mom is doing.
+Pray, thinking through your relationship with your mom.
 Is it warm and close?
 Distant?
 Tense?
 Volatile?
 Supportive?

 2. Take one positive step in your relationship with your mom

-If your relationship is already great, choose a simple way to honour her.
-If it’s a little on the rocky side, do something with the potential for growth or healing.
+If your relationship is already great, choose a simple way to honor her.
+If it’s a little on the rocky side, ask God to show you something you can do to bring growth or healing.